klausfadiga/Create-ggplot2-in-R/README.md

 # Create ggplots in R
-In this exercise, I started with loading tidyverse, which I used to play with the mpg file that is available to download on r and make five different ggplots that I find pretty cool!
+In this exercise, I just wanted to create five cool different ggplots.
+I I started with loading tidyverse, followed by the dowload of the mpg file that is already available in r.
+Hopeffuly, like me, you find them nice and original. =D